Scholarships & Grants - How to Apply

 arrow_right

-Please register on or after September 1, 2022 to apply for a WDHOF Scholarship or Training Grant.
+Please use this link (or copy/paste this URL to your browser:https://www.grantinterface.com/Home/Logon?urlkey=wdhf) to register and login to the online application process on or after September 15, 2024.
 You will be required to complete an eligibility form.
 Your responses to the questions will determine your eligibility for WDHOF scholarships and training grants, and you will be directed to a list of scholarships/grants for which you are eligible to apply.

 arrow_right